jkao/jkao.github.io/rants/_posts/2012-5-5-the-san-francisco-write-up.md

 <em class="center">It might look sketchy, but that's how you know the Dim Sum is good! (..and cheap ;) )</em>

 However, after being in
-New York and San Francisco, I still feel that Asian cuisine in Toronto still trumps both, all at a cheaper cost, too.
+New York and San Francisco, I still feel that **Asian cuisine in Toronto still trumps both**, all at a cheaper cost, too.
 Thai food in San Francisco is pretty excellent and would be the exception.
 Japantown is quite a bit more unique since there really aren't a lot of them in North America, and you can definitely see it when you're there.
 All in all,